ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 | ## Accessing the Angular Component Instance
 |
 | AG Grid allows you to get a reference to the filter instances via the `api.getFilterInstance(colKey)` method.
-| If your component is a Angular component, this will give you a reference to AG Grid's component which wraps your
-| Angular component, just like Russian Dolls.
-To get to the wrapped Angular instance of your component, use the
-| `getFrameworkComponentInstance()` method as follows:
 |
 | ```ts
 | // let's assume an Angular component as follows